QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 Note that each project (.csv file & ROOT file projects) have their own README, and act as standalone programs.

-The *recommended* order to go through this page is the .csv project (forSpyder), then Outreach2011 (fromOutreach), then pattuples2011 (fromPattuples).
+The *recommended* order to go through this page is the .csv project (forSpyder), then Outreach2011 (fromOutreach), then DimuonSpectrum2012.
 This will introduce you to all concepts covered in our written program.

 **It might be better to do the .csv project BEFORE going on to ROOT so you can understand the concepts in an easier to understand data format**